 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Harkers Island has relatively fewer families with younger children, and/or college students.
 Combined, this makes Harkers Island a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-One of the nice things about Harkers Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Harkers Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The citizens of Harkers Island are slightly better educated than the national average of 21.84% for all cities and towns, with 21.81% of adults in Harkers Island having a bachelor's degree or advanced degree.